giraffegrenade/home-havoc/README.md

 # home-havoc
-A game to build the tallest home
+A two-player game where you play as two aliens who are fighting over the same resources.
+Only one rule: the one who builds the tallest house keeps the land and claims it as their home.